Mid City, Los Angeles: Electric railways (-1960s)

-Mid City was a key junction and terminus in the days of the electric railways from the early 1900s through the end of service in the 1963.
+Mid City was a key junction and terminus in the days of the electric railways from the early 1900s through the end of service in 1963.

 The Rimpau Loop in Mid City was an important terminus of the Los Angeles Railway ("Yellow Cars") streetcars.
 The Pico Blvd. city streetcar line "P" turned around here in the Rimpau Loop.
 From here, Santa Monica city buses ran to Downtown Santa Monica, and to this day, Pico and Rimpau is the terminus for several Santa Monica Transit lines.